ibm-cloud-architecture/refarch-kc/docs/itg-tests/README.md

 To validate event sourcing we want to use the order event topic (named `orders`) and add some events to cover the full order lifecycle.
 We want to validate the order events are sequential over time, and it is possible to replay the loading of events from time origin or from a last committed offset.

-The tests are under the es-it folder.
-The tests are done in python, so we can also illustrate how to use kafka python client API.
+The tests are under the `itg-tests/es-it` folder.
+The tests are done in python:

+* [EventSourcingTests.py](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/itg-tests/es-it/EventSourcingTests.py) uses the event backbone, and the order microservices.
+The setenv.sh script sets the needed environment variables.

 ### Happy path for the order life cycle